Carbon Neutral Communities

 Conclusion

-Financial constraints and the inability to access sufficient government grants limited access to low-income households, raising questions about the inclusivity of similar initiatives.
+The inability to access sufficient government grants, like ECO4, limited access to low-income households, raising questions about the effectiveness of such programmes that create such barriers to access.

 The project’s focus on community-centred implementation underscored the importance of collective effort in addressing climate change and the need for flexible, user-friendly tools.
 As the BHESCo team continues refining our model, we aim to address these challenges in future projects, expanding accessibility and improving process efficiency.